CurlyWurly-1/git_abapCI_jenkinsfile/README.md

    - Click "Manage Jenkins" -> "Manage Plugins" and install "Abap Continuous Integration Plugin"

  - In Docker
-   - Stop and then start Jenkins
+   - Stop Jenkins
+   - Restart Jenkins

  - In a Browser
    - Enter URL for Jenkins